InvestmentSystems/recombinator/README.md

 * Stationary Bootstrap - Politis and Romano (1994)
 * Tapered Block Bootstrap - Paparoditis and Politis (2001)

-Import statsmodels for estimation of time-series models
+Import statsmodels for the estimation of time-series models.
 <pre>
 from statsmodels.tsa.arima_process import ArmaProcess from statsmodels.tsa.ar_model import AR